- Gamification Cyber Hygiene Training

 Best practice and techniques to enhance cybersecurity awareness and support eLearning

-This output will start from the first month of the project to monitor the current state of the art in regard to cybersecurity practices and learning infrastructures’ security.
-The purpose of this IO is twofold.
+This output started from the first month of the project to monitor the current state of the art in regard to cybersecurity practices and learning infrastructures’ security.
+The purpose of this IO was twofold.
 Firstly to inform the other outputs (IO1,2,3) about available open-source tools and the cybersecurity layers required.
-Secondly, this output is going to provide best practices guidelines about both virtual environments and infrastructure usage as a toolkit to support eLearning but also about how to secure relevant infrastructure.
-In particular, based on the analysis of the current relevant cybersecurity procedures, a series of best practices and guidelines towards secure and private distance learning will be developed.
-The best practice guidelines of IO4 will reflect on the monitoring of current hygiene practices and behaviours and report on relevant advancements, focusing on improving the security of virtual rooms and learning management systems.
-Moreover, this IO will extract and make available guidelines based on the overall project experience about repurposing or developing the toolkit infrastructure including the relevant pedagogies and educational theories followed.
-This IO is going to run from the beginning and until the end of the project so that with iterative procedures it informs other IOs while in parallel the content and infrastructure build in other IOs are going to inform the guidelines.
-Making a structured analysis of such practices, different key features will be identified as drivers for success and a set of recommendations to the different stakeholders will be performed.
+Secondly, this output provided best practices guidelines about both virtual environments and infrastructure usage as a toolkit to support eLearning but also about how to secure relevant infrastructure.
+In particular, based on the analysis of the current relevant cybersecurity procedures, a series of best practices and guidelines towards secure and private distance learning was developed.
+The best practice guidelines of IO4 reflect on the monitoring of current hygiene practices and behaviours and report on relevant advancements, focusing on improving the security of virtual rooms and learning management systems.
+Moreover, this IO extracted and made available guidelines based on the overall project experience about repurposing or developing the toolkit infrastructure including the relevant pedagogies and educational theories followed.
+This IO ran from the beginning and until the end of the project so that with iterative procedures it informs other IOs while in parallel the content and infrastructure build in other IOs informed the guidelines.
+Making a structured analysis of such practices, different key features were identified as drivers for success and a set of recommendations to the different stakeholders was performed.

 ELEMENTS OF INNOVATION: Compilation of best practices in the field and the analysis of key features to drive to success instead of just a best-effort approach.

-EXPECTED IMPACT: This approach would maximize impact and adherence to the different learning activities, guaranteeing a wider scaling up from different perspectives (time, users, initiatives).
+IMPACT: This approach maximizes impact and adherence to the different learning activities, guaranteeing a wider scaling up from different perspectives (time, users, initiatives).

 TRANSFERABILITY POTENTIAL: These recommendations can be applied to other fields and project experts will discuss in project meetings and external events how to make this transfer possible.